AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.4.
 Temperature trends

-With respect to the simulated trend in annual mean daily maximum or minimum temperature, none of the methods substantially alter the model simulated trend (e.g. Figure 9).
+With respect to the simulated trend in annual mean daily maximum or minimum temperature, none of the methods substantially altered the model simulated trend (e.g. Figure 9).
-In fact, dynamical downscaling appears to modify the model trend much more than bias correction.
+In fact, dynamical downscaling modified the model trend much more than bias correction.

 <p align="center">
     <img src="figures/tasmax_trend_task-projection_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=80% height=80%>